richardgaywood/blog/paydata.org/content/sprawlrunners/downtime/downtime.md

 ### Attune spirits

 An attuned summoner mage with the Initiate edge can journey to Astral space, explore a new metaplane, and learn its true name.
 From then on, they can summon spirits from that metaplane whenever they please.
-You can do this action multiple times in a single downtime phase if you want.
+You can do repeat this action multiple times in a single downtime phase if you want.

 See [summoning traditions]({{< relref "summoning_traditions.md" >}}).

 ### Carouse

 Your character decides to blow off some steam and celebrate still being alive.
-They spend an extended period of time indulging whatever hedonistic vices most appeal to them.
+They spend an extended period of time indulging whatever hedonistic vices or wholesome hobbies most appeal to them.

-Take a one-step penalty to your [wealth die type]({{< relref "wealth.md" >}}) die for the next session.

-There is no mechanical game benefit to carousing.
-This is deliberate ;)

-**TODO: change**
+Choose a team-mate to drag along and party with.
+During the next mission, one of you can take a free re-roll on any failed Support roll one of you makes for the other.
+If you don't use this re-roll before the next Downtime phase, you lose it.

+Carousing costs you three Petty Cash points at the start of the next mission.

 ### Hang out